Microsoft Licensing

 List the services and capabilities that are must-haves for your organization.
 Consider:

 • Email and Calendar: Nearly all organizations need Exchange email.
 How big are typical mailboxes?
-Heavy email users (e.g., in legal or consulting) might need the unlimited archive and larger mailbox of E3/E5, while 50 GB (E1/Business) may suffice for others.
+Heavy email users (e.g., those in legal or consulting) may require the unlimited archive and larger mailbox of E3/E5, while 50 GB (E1/Business) may suffice for others.

 • Office Applications: Determine if users need the full desktop Office suite.
-If employees need offline access, advanced Excel macros, or handling large documents, desktop apps (E3 and above) are essential.
-If users work always connected and only do basic editing, perhaps web apps (E1) could suffice for a subset.
+If employees require offline access, advanced Excel macros, or the ability to handle large documents, desktop apps (E3 and above) are essential.
+If users work in a connected environment and only perform basic editing, perhaps web apps (E1) could suffice for a subset.
 In practice, most mid-to-large enterprises find that at least their core staff need desktop Office for productivity.

 • Collaboration Tools: Microsoft Teams is a linchpin for many organizations.
-Ensure the plan supports the kind of collaboration required: e.g., Teams with meetings, screen sharing, recording, etc. (E1/E3/E5 all include robust Teams for internal use; F plans support Teams but may have limits such as smaller meeting attendee capacities or read-only features).
+Ensure the plan supports the type of collaboration required, e.g., Teams with features such as meetings, screen sharing, and recording (E1/E3/E5 all include robust Teams for internal use; F plans support Teams but may have limitations, such as smaller meeting attendee capacities or read-only features).
 Also, consider the SharePoint and OneDrive needs for content sharing.

 • Voice and Communication Needs: Does your business plan to use Microsoft Teams as a phone system (replacing PBX)?
 If yes, consider E5 or budgeting for the Phone System add-on.
 Do you need every user to be able to dial into meetings by phone or host large webinars?
 These features are enhanced in E5 (audio conferencing for up to 1,000 attendees, Teams Live Events, etc.).
 If your workforce still uses traditional telephony or another VoIP provider, you might not need the Teams telephony features and can stick with E3/E1.